Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 ###  Microsoft Graph API Permissions

 Service Principals with `AdministrativeUnit.ReadWrite.All`  permissions are able to add or remove members of RMAU.
 But the service principals will no longer been able to manage objects after the object has been added to RMAU.
-Permissions such as `User.WriteRead.All` or `Groups.ReadWrite.All` will be also restricted (similar to the tenant-level role assignments of "User or Group Administrator").
+Permissions such as `User.WriteRead.All` or `Groups.ReadWrite.All` will be also restricted (similar to role assignments of "User or Group Administrator" on tenant-level).
+You will receive the following error message:

 >Insufficient privileges to complete the operation.
 Target object is a member of a restricted management administrative unit and can only be modified by administrators scoped to that administrative unit.
 Check that you are assigned a role that has permission to perform the operation for this restricted management administrative unit.
 Learn more: https://go.microsoft.com/fwlink/?linkid=2197831

 Currently you can grant permission to manage objects from a RMAU by assigning the API Permission `Directory.Write.Restricted` which establishes the access on a tenant-level scope.
-I would recommend you verify if an assigned RMAU-scoped directory roles to the service principals would be a better solution in aspects on a "least privilege" approach.
+Verify if an assigned RMAU-scoped directory roles to the service principals would be a better solution in aspects of a "least privilege" approach.

 But keep in mind, removing objects from the RMAU to use management permissions have always been possible (as part of the `AdministrativeUnit.ReadWrite.All` permission).